 Designing the case hierarchy

-Front Stage has analyzed their requirements regarding hosting outdoor events, also known as weather prep, as well as the need to issue requests to different hotels to have a block of rooms reserved for that event.
+Front Stage has finalized its requirements regarding hosting outdoor events, including weather preparation, hotel room reservations, and parking.
 Weather monitoring is included in the price of an event.
 Hotel booking and parking are offered as optional services at additional charges.

-Processes – The weather prep, hotel rooms request, and parking services functionality must be able to execute independently .
+Processes – The weather prep, hotel rooms request, and parking services functionality must execute independently.

 Extensibility – It must be possible to extend the booking application to support different types of venues.